MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-sync-service-manager-ui-connectors.md

 Start by selecting a **scope**.
 You can search based on data (RDN, DN, Anchor, Sub-Tree), or state of the object (all other options).
 ![Screenshot that shows the "Scope" drop-down menu.](./media/how-to-connect-sync-service-manager-ui-connectors/cssearchscope.png)
-If you for example do a Sub-Tree search, you get all objects in one OU.
+If you, for example, do a Sub-Tree search, you get all objects in one OU.
 ![Screenshot that shows an example of a "Sub-Tree" search.](./media/how-to-connect-sync-service-manager-ui-connectors/cssearchsubtree.png)
 From this grid you can select an object, select **properties**, and [follow it](tshoot-connect-object-not-syncing.md) from the source connector space, through the metaverse, and to the target connector space.